-In 2012, 12 of the firm’s practices and 43 of its attorneys were ranked among the top in Georgia, Florida, and nationally by Chambers USA Guide to America’s Leading Business Lawyers.
-The following firm practices were ranked No. 1:
+In 2016, 12 practice areas and 35 attorneys were recognized by Chambers USA Guide to America’s Leading Business Lawyers.
+The following firm practices received first-tier rankings:

-White Collar Crime & Government Investigations (for the fourth time)
+- White Collar Crime & Government Investigations (for the 9th time)

 Carlton Fields was chosen as a “Go-To Law Firm” in the areas of Litigation and Labor & Employment by firm clients in a recent survey of the Top 500 U.S. companies conducted by Corporate Counsel magazine.
 The firms selected by Corporate Counsel make up less than one-half of one percent of the world’s law firms.

-More than 150 Carlton Fields attorneys have received the highest rating from Martindale-Hubbell, a lawyer peer review rating system that evaluates lawyers and law firms in the U.S. and Canada for ethical standards and legal ability.
+More than 200 Carlton Fields attorneys have received the highest rating from Martindale-Hubbell, a lawyer peer review rating system that evaluates lawyers and law firms in the United States and Canada for ethical standards and legal ability.